-ATTENTION ALL SHOPPERS: LET'S TAKE THIS REAL BEAUTY CONVERSATION IN OUR OWN HANDS.
+ATTENTION ALL SHOPPERS: LET'S TAKE THIS REAL BEAUTY CONVERSATION INTO OUR OWN HANDS.

-In June of last year, I read an article on Dove’s campaign for Real Beauty on Racked and Huffington Post, and I saved the link to eventually write a blog bc it hit me in that place… that oh-no-you-didn’t + #OMGWTFBBQ + real,-is-this-fuh-place?!
+(Last edit May 2019).
+In June of last year, I read an article on Dove’s campaign for Real Beauty on Racked, and another article in Huffington Post, and I saved the link to eventually write a blog bc it hit me in that place… that oh-no-you-didn’t + #OMGWTFBBQ + real,-is-this-fuh-place?!
 This type of advertising campaign has destroyed the relationship between brands and their customers.

 These ad campaigns are TOXIC.
 Most beauty ads are.
 Because I’m worth it?
 Really…how about you’re not worth ANYTHING.
 Your makeup is garbage and so are your ads.
 That’s just the #NAKEDTRUTH.
 In the next paragraphs I will elaborate on the Racked and Huffington Post articles I reference.

 (8 minute read!)